jeremyckahn/keydrown/README.md

 ### Getting the code

-If you want to keep things simple, all you needo is either `dist/keydrown.js` or `dist/keydrown.min.js` from this Git repo.
+If you want to keep things simple, all you need is either `dist/keydrown.js` or `dist/keydrown.min.js` from this Git repo.
 Alternatively, you can install Keydrown via [Bower](http://bower.io/):

 ````